AccessibilityRG/HelsinkiRegionTravelTimeMatrix2015/codes/Taito/README.md

 ## Installing MetropAccess-Reititin + dependencies to Taito

 MetropAccess-Reititin is written in Javascript and running it locally requires node.js to be installed.

+Thus first thing to do is to install node.js to Taito:

+   - Download node.js:

+          sudo wget

+   - Install node: